 One issue that always comes up with new parents after kindergarten is “what do I do with these kids in the summertime?
 How do I work and take care of them?”
 The answer is, you put the kids in day camps.
 There are dozens of day camps that I’ll cover in a later article.
 In the summertime, Golisano’s Children’s Museum of Naples hosts a series of camps.

 The Golisano Children’s Museum of Naples is open from 10 AM to 5 PM Monday, Tuesday, Thursday, Friday and Saturday.
 On Sundays they close at 4 PM.
 Wednesdays they are closed.
 This is an early closing time but there’s a covered park just across from the museum if your children still have energy to burn.

 Admission is $ 12 for a child and $ 10 for an adult.
 If you have children between the ages of 2 and 5, buy yourself a yearly membership for $ 135 annually.
 You will be here at least twice a week to fill those hot afternoons after preschool.

 The Golisano Children’s Museum of Naples is right beside Sun N’ Fun waterpark, a covered playground, and North Naples’s sports complex.
 This entire area will become a hub for you as a parent in Naples, Florida.

 The Golisano Children’s Museum of Naples is located at 15080 Livingston Rd, Naples, FL 34109 just four miles from my office.
-A map from my Naples, Florida law office to the Golisano Children’s Museum is attached below.
+A map from my Naples, Florida family law office to the Golisano Children’s Museum is attached below.